Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 EOR vs local entity (and contractors): Which is right for LatAm hiring?

-Best forHiring employees quickly in one or multiple LatAm countries without setting up entitiesLong-term, larger headcount in a specific country; you want full controlShort-term/variable work; specific project needs; when true contractor relationship fits
+Best forHiring teammates compliantly in one or multiple LatAm countries without setting up entitiesFast, compliant engagement with flexibility in structure; strong for engineering teamsLong-term, larger headcount in a specific country; you want full controlShort-term/variable work; specific project needs

-Ongoing adminEOR handles payroll, statutory benefits, local HR adminYou handle payroll, benefits, HR, filings, local vendorsYou manage contracts/invoicing; compliance varies
+Ongoing adminEOR handles payroll, statutory benefits, local HR adminCOR handles contracts, compliance, payrollYou handle payroll, benefits, HR, filings, local vendorsYou manage contracts/invoicing; compliance varies

-Compliance riskLower (if provider is strong)You own it allHigher if misclassified or managed like employees
+Compliance riskLower (if provider is strong)Lower (if provider is strong)You own it allHigher if misclassified or managed like employees

-When it’s not idealVery large headcount in one country; you want your own entityIf you need speed or multi-country hiring without overheadIf you need full-time, long-term employees integrated like staff
+When it's not idealVery large headcount in one country; you want your own entityIf you specifically need full statutory employmentIf you need speed or multi-country hiring without overheadIf you need long-term, fully integrated teammates

-Rule of thumb: If you’re hiring 1–20 people across multiple LatAm countries, an EOR is usually the fastest compliant path; if you’re scaling heavily in one country, a local entity can make sense.
+Rule of thumb: If you're hiring 1–20 professionals across multiple LatAm countries, an EOR or COR is usually the fastest compliant path.
+If you're scaling heavily in one country, a local entity can make sense.

 EOR versus staffing agencies